dbca-wa/cannabis/README.md

 ## System Overview

-The Cannabis system is a digital platform developed for DBCA's Herbarium.
+WIP: The Cannabis system is a digital platform developed for DBCA's Herbarium.
 This application streamlines the documentation and certification of determinations made by Approved Botanists for suspected cannabis specimens, providing legally admissible evidence for law enforcement and court proceedings.

 ### Workflow Process